roman-milk/roman-milk.github.io/jessicas-change-management.md

  "Here I thought you might have understood your role by now, petdoll."
 He continued mocking me.
 "Guess you're still just a wannabe bimbo."

  Nervously, I looked over to D-Rod.
 He couldn't let that happen!
 He was my man after all.
 He was the one calling the shots!
 The young Latino, however, simply leaned back on his chair and enjoyed the sight of me struggling under the other intern's thumb.
 It seemed to entertain him.
-Report_Story #2